espegun/AWS/how_to_lambdas/README.md

 also has the permissions required for the lambda to read and write to certain S3 buckets.

 ### Execution role: In the console
+Before creating the lambda function; go to IAM, create a role, add one or more *(permission) policies* like `AWSLambdaBasicExecutionRole`  and give the role a name, e.g. `lambda-role`.